-The harbour area has slowly but steadily transformed over the last couple of years, from an industrial fishing area to a melting pot of food, arts and culture.
-Make a half-day of it and find the best of what Grandi Harbour area has to offer.
+The harbor area has slowly but steadily transformed over the last couple of years, from an industrial fishing area to a melting pot of food, arts and culture.
+Make a half-day of it and find the best of what Grandi Harbor area has to offer.
 Here you can also find the Hidden Iceland office, come by for a chat and coffee!
-Afterwards you can say hello to our neighbouring chocolate makes Omnom, visit The Marshall House, be thrilled by FlyOver Iceland and walk out to Þúfa outdoor installation then check out some of the wonderful restaurants and shops on the strip.
+Afterward you can say hello to our neighboring chocolate makes Omnom, visit The Marshall House, be thrilled by FlyOver Iceland and walk out to Þúfa outdoor installation, then check out some of the wonderful restaurants and shops on the strip.

 Join a food tour!

-Their boutique roastery and coffee shop can be found in a couple of different locations just off of one of Reykjavík’s main shopping street.
+Their boutique roastery and coffee shop can be found in a couple of different locations just off one of Reykjavík’s main shopping streets.
 I can guarantee you’ll get a fantastic cup of coffee crafted by their baristas, many of whom have won the Icelandic Barista Championship several times.

 This Bistro is a Norwegian style café hidden inside the uniquely designed Kjarvalsstaðir Art Museum.
-This isolated café is right at the edge of a tranquil, open park where the locals are found walking their dogs and playing frisbee golf.
-Once you are done with your coffee and / or lunch then be sure to take in impressive Art Museum, honouring Kjarval; one of Iceland’s most revered artists.
-Afterwards have a wander around the park and people watch.
+This isolated café is right at the edge of a tranquil, open park where the locals are found walking their dogs and playing Frisbee golf.
+Once you are done with your coffee and / or lunch, then be sure to take in the impressive Art Museum, honoring Kjarval; one of Iceland’s most revered artists.
+Afterward, you can wander around the park and people watch.